Adultery in the Military

 The reason the military is strict about adultery, is because such conduct is considered prejudicial to good order, to discipline, and could bring embarrassment and discredit to the Armed Forces.

 Aggravating issues and increased penalties – If the person you have sex with is in your unit, or deployed, then adultery charges become more serious as “same unit and deployed” are viewed as an aggravating circumstance.
 Adultery is punishable under Article 134, with a maximum punishment of dishonorable discharge, forfeiture of all pay and allowances, and confinement for up to 1 year.

 If you are charged with adultery, you may be subject to punishments including, but not limited to:

-a court-martial with possible jail time if found guilty, or,
+- Court-Martial, with possible jail time if found guilty or,

-An experienced civilian military attorney, such as Gary Barthel, can take the time necessary to thoroughly review the government’s evidence against you including all statements from witnesses or accusers.
+The experienced civilian military attorneys at Military Law Center can take the time necessary to thoroughly review the government’s evidence against you including all statements from witnesses or accusers.
 Your private civilian lawyer can also seek beneficial evidence and witnesses to create a defense while simultaneous working to to discredit the the government’s evidence and witnesses.
 Having a skilled private military lawyer on your defense team will ensure the best possible outcome for your case.

 Make sure that you get the right help from a Civilian Military Attorney and team – built to support your needs.
 Military Law Center Is Ready to Help You – Right Now.
 Military Law Center will aggressively advise and defend you – Know Your Military Legal Rights.